tomi108/Bjjlib/replit.md

 This is a full-stack video library management application built with React, Express, and PostgreSQL.
 The application allows users to organize, browse, and manage video content with tagging capabilities.
 It features a modern UI built with shadcn/ui components and follows a clean monorepo architecture with shared schemas between client and server.

+## Recent Changes (October 3, 2025)

+**Authentication UI Redesign:**
+- Removed tabbed navigation (Browse/Admin tabs) from the homepage
+- Video library content is now always visible to all users
+- Login functionality moved to a dialog modal accessed via header button
+- Admin features accessible through an "Admin Panel" button for logged-in users
+- Login/Logout buttons conditionally displayed in the header based on authentication status

 ## User Preferences

 Preferred communication style: Simple, everyday language.